Busan - Geoje Fixed Link, South Korea

 The total length of tunnel will be approximately 3.7km, with 270m portals connecting the tunnel to the bridge section and Geoje Island.
 The tunnels are to be designed for two-lane traffic with emergency / crawler lane hard shoulder.
 Running between the two carriageways will be a service lane / escape route.

-The immersed tunnel will be constructed at a maximum water depth of 50m – the deepest road tunnel ever constructed.
+The immersed tunnel was placed at a maximum water depth of 50m – the deepest road tunnel ever constructed.
 18 precast tunnel elements (fabricated by Daewoo in Ajung and weighing up to 50,000t) will make up the tunnel, and will be floated into position and sunk into a pre-dredged trench.
 Challenges faced include ensuring water-tightness of the joints, preparing the tunnel supports and the actual placing of the sections.

 Protection of the immersed tunnel using CORE-LOC technology started in February 2007 and is being undertaken by COWI (Denmark), Daewoo E&C Co and Han Jun Construction.
 The waterproof seals for the tunnel are being provided by Trelleborg Bakker but it is a bigger project than they have handled previously.

-"The immersed tunnel will be constructed at a maximum water depth of 50m – the deepest road tunnel ever constructed."
+“The immersed tunnel was placed at a maximum water depth of 50m – the deepest road tunnel ever constructed.”

 Two cable-stayed bridges feature in this project: a two-pylon cable-stayed bridge with a 475m main span, 220m side span and 940m connecting span, and a three-pylon cable-stayed bridge with a 230m main span, 106m side span and 968.5m connecting span (connecting Junguk and Geo islands).